Pandoa/GoogleTextToSpeech/README.md

 > A Unreal Engine 5 library for the Google Text-to-Speech API.

-Google Text-to-Speech supports more than 450.
+Google Text-to-Speech supports more than 450 voices.
 See the complete list of voices [here](https://cloud.google.com/text-to-speech/docs/voices).

 Make sure to get familiar with [Google Text-to-Speech API pricing](https://cloud.google.com/text-to-speech/pricing).